 For research assistance the Wheaton Public Library Reference Department, in conjunction with the Historic Commission, has developed two research guides.

 The Home History Research File (HHRF) holds materials to assist property owners with their particular research process, depending upon what area(s) they are interested in researching: historical significance, architectural design, and/or age.
 Reviewing the materials in the HHRF is the best place to start and will help to define and plan a particular search.
 The HHRF is also a great resource for any old house owner or resident who might just be curious about their home’s history, architecture or age (For in-library use only, request at the Reference Department).

 Guide to Wheaton Sources

-The handout Guide to Wheaton Sources (PDF) is a reference sheet detailing where local records can be found.
+The handout Guide to Wheaton Sources is a reference page detailing where local records can be found.
 Again, which records should be consulted depends on the area(s) of interest for a particular property.
 While the guide is updated as resources become available and known, be sure to check for new resources with staff of the organizations you consult with as well.

 Additionally, copies of the Illinois Heritage Association’s Technical Insert: Home History Research Methods are available from the Reference Department.

 If a project is heavily focused on people and events, ask the Reference Department staff how the library’s genealogical collection and resources can be best utilized.